nwnxee/unified/Plugins/SQL/Documentation/README.md

 The database to connect to.

-The filename of the database when using SQLite
+The filename of the database when using SQLite, it is stored in the UserDirectory/database folder.

 __Example__